pingcap/docs-cn/tikv-configuration-file.md

 ### `compaction-readahead-size`

-+ The size of `readahead` when compaction is being performed
++ Enables the readahead feature during RocksDB compaction and specifies the size of readahead data.
+If you are using mechanical disks, it is recommended to set the value to 2MB at least.
 + Default value: `0`
 + Minimum value: `0`
 + Unit: B|KB|MB|GB